Television licence: Detection of television licence evasion

 In many jurisdictions, television licences are enforced.
 Detection of illegal television sets can be as simple as observing the lights and sounds of a television used in a property without a licence.

 Television detector vans have been employed by TV Licensing in the United Kingdom, with various detection techniques reported.

-An effort to compel the BBC to release key information about the television detection equipment under the Freedom of Information Act 2000 was rejected.
+An effort to compel the BBC to release key information about the television detection equipment under the Freedom of Information Act 2000 was rejected by the Information Commissioner's Office (ICO).
 The BBC stated, "Detection equipment is complex to deploy as its use is strictly governed by the Regulation of Investigatory Powers Act 2000 (RIPA) and the Regulation of Investigatory Powers (British Broadcasting Corporation) Order 2001.
 RIPA and the Order outline how relevant investigatory powers are to be used by the BBC and ensure compliance with human rights."

-The BBC resisted further Freedom of Information Act requests seeking data on the estimated evasion rate for each of the nations of the UK.
+The BBC has also resisted further Freedom of Information Act requests seeking data on estimated evasion rates for each nation of the UK, citing the same exemptions.